 - What do the tweets look like?
 Are they interesting?
 Relevant?
 Grammatically correct within the character limit?
 Or are they just slight variations on a theme?

-- Do any provided links work, or do they go to dead ends?
-Do the links have any sort of measurement behind them, even if it’s just simple click metrics?
+- Do all provided links work, or do they go to dead ends?
+And do the links have any sort of measurement behind them, even simple click metrics?
 Do they lead to generic pages, or to any custom pages for Twitter users?

 - What’s the follow/follower ratio?
 Does the person follow everyone, or are they, at least seemingly, a bit choosy in this area?
-We all know that there are junk follower accounts – does the Tweeter even follow those or seem to use auto-follow?
+We all know that junk follower accounts exist – does the Tweeter even follow those or seem to use auto-follow?

-- How often does the person tweet?
+- So how often does the person tweet?
 Daily?
 Monthly?
 A monthly Twitter stream is barely this side of useful.
 Tweets need not come every five seconds, but it is a fluid, evolving medium and needs more attention than that.

 - And finally, and this is a question for the person (and you may not get an accurate answer, by the way), does the Tweeter actually like what he or she is doing?
 Do they have a passion for it?
 Or is it, like, Time to make the doughnuts?
 I’m not saying that we can (or should) always love what we do.
 But plenty of people love doing this.
 Why not hire someone who does?

-You can get a professional, passionate Social Media person, to handle your Twitter stream, do your blogging, manage your online community, promote your Facebook page and more.
-We really are out there.
+Finally, you can get a passionate Social Media person, to handle your Twitter stream, do your blogging, manage your online community, promote your Facebook page and more.
+And they will do it with professionalism and aplomb.